madeso/gmtk-2018/README.md

 It's like skate or die, but you'll die.
 Many times.

-It's like I spent way to much writing this readme and to making the game.
+It's like I spent way to much writing this readme and less time making the game.